 - Line a 10-inch skillet or dish with parchment paper and grease with olive oil (so the dough doesn't stick while you spread it).
 Dip a spatula (or your fingers) in water and spread the dough until even in thickness.
 With your fingers wet, make indentations in the dough.
 Fill some of the indentations with rosemary springs and some more on top, follow with a generous drizzle of olive oil and some flakey sea salt.
-Cover with a kitchen towel and place in a warm draft-free space for 40-50 minutes until lighter in texture.
+Cover with a kitchen towel and place in a warm draft-free space for about an hour until lighter in texture.
 You don't want the dough to double, but it will puff up noticeably (see pictures for reference).

 - Preheat oven to 350°F/180°C while the dough is proofing.
 And if you're baking at high altitude, you'll want to bake it at 375°F/190°C.